How to Install PuTTy on Ubuntu (26.04, 24.04, 22.04)

 puttygen mykey.ppk -O private-openssh -o mykey_openssh

-Remove PuTTY from Ubuntu
+Remove APT-installed PuTTY on Ubuntu

 sudo apt remove putty putty-tools